gp-maroc-ma/gp-maroc/content/english/project/gpm-parks.md

 # project status
 status : "In Process"
 ---
+#### What GPM Parks Does
+GPM Parks develops, builds, owns, and operates large-scale solar photovoltaic power plants.
+These plants convert sunlight into electricity that is delivered either to the national grid or directly to industrial consumers.
+Utility-scale solar plants consist of thousands of photovoltaic panels installed on large tracts of land, supported by electrical infrastructure such as inverters, transformers, and substations.
+These systems are designed to operate for 25–30 years with minimal degradation.

+GPM Parks focuses on projects that are technically robust, environmentally responsible, and economically viable over the long term.

 GPM Holding, through its subsidiary GreenPower Morocco 1 S.A., has successfully developed a 30 MWac photovoltaic park.
 The facility is located at Douar Daidaat, within the Hjar Ennhal commune of the Tangier-Asilah prefecture.
 Developed within the framework of Law 13-09 regarding renewable energies, the project represents a significant contribution to Morocco's green energy infrastructure.